best-practice-and-impact/ons-git-config/README.md

 	name = <Name>
 	email = <Email registered on GitHub>

-# The next two sections allow HTTP authentication with GitHub, if SSH is not possible
+# The next two sections allow HTTP authentication with GitHub, but using SSH keys is preferable
 [http "https://github.com/"]
 	extraheader = Authorization: basic <Base64-encoded personal access token (PAT) from GitHub>  # Should ideally reference this key from an environmental variable